 Check-in is at 4 p.m. and check-out is at 2 p.m.

 Customers should not have packages or mail sent or delivered to Park.
 Mail and packages will be refused and returned to sender.

 Off-road vehicles and golf carts are not permitted

-Campsites with more than two vehicles will be charged an extra vehicle fee per vehicle per night
+Campsites with more than two automobiles will be charged a $4 extra vehicle fee per vehicle, per night.